-This year we welcome former SUISS students Maria, Chrysoula (Kyra) and Daniel to return as Student Hosts.
+This year we welcome former SUISS students Chrysoula (Kyra), Nikos, and Jack to return as Student Hosts.
 They will meet you at Pollock Halls reception on arrival day, and are happy to answer any questions you may have about the summer school, or Edinburgh in general.